openedx/edx-documentation/en_us/shared/exercises_tools/checkbox.rst

 Example Checkbox Problem
 =============================

-In the LMS, learners both check answer options that they believe are correct and leave unchecked the answer options that they believe are incorrect to complete a checkbox problem.
+In the LMS, learners complete a checkbox problem by selecting the answer options that they believe are correct as well as leaving unselected the answer options that they believe are incorrect.
 An example of a completed checkbox problem follows.
+This problem was incorrectly answered because the learner selected only two of the three required answer options.
+This example also shows that the learner selected **Show Answer** to reveal the correct answer and an explanation.
+Having selected **Show Answer**, he can no longer submit further responses.

 .. image:: ../../../shared/images/CheckboxExample.png
- :alt: An incorrectly answered checkbox problem shown in the LMS.
-Of the answer
+ :alt: An checkbox problem shown in the LMS.
+This problem was incorrectly
-     options, only two of the three required answer options was checked.
-An explanation appears below the answer options.
+    answered because the learner selected only two of the three required answer options.
+An explanation appears below the answer options because the learner also selected "Show Answer".

 To add the example problem illustrated above, in Studio you use the simple editor to enter the following text and Markdown formatting.